Kitware/trame/docs/vitepress/examples/vtk/wasm.md

 # Local rendering with WASM

-Streamline seed control from both 3D widgets and 2D widget.
+The example below showcase how the line source for the streamline seeds can be controlled from either a 3D widgets and 2D widget.

+To learn more about VTK.wasm and what you can do with it, [the VTK.wasm documentation website](https://kitware.github.io/vtk-wasm/) is the reference to follow.

 <video control loop autoplay muted>
     <source src="/assets/videos/cfd-bike-480.mp4" alt="Bike CFD example">